improbable-andreaskrugersen/spatialstein3d-docs/chapter2.md

 ## Conclusion

 And that's it for now!
+To build, just run `spatial build`.
 To run the client, we still have to do `bazel-bin/workers/client/src/spatialstein3d` (note the path has changed slightly).
 This will change next chapter, when we will actually start using the Worker SDK and connect our client worker to a local deployment.